-Rose Mooney’s harp is very plain.
-It has not been scientifically analysed, so we can’t be sure that it was never painted or coloured, but it seems to me as though it has that 18th century aesthetic of clean plain simple lines.
+NMI DF.1945-122 appears very plain.
+It has not been scientifically analysed, so we can’t be sure that it was never painted or coloured.
+The more I look at it the more I wonder if it was originally painted, or has layers of painted decoration on it.

 The harp is however very nicely designed and proportioned.
 It is hard today, looking at the harp in its smashed and bandadged state, to appreciate its elegant lines and shape.

 The most obvious decoration is the scroll carved at the head of the harp.
-This is a common feature of 18th century harps and other instruments, but Rose Mooney’s harp is unusual in that it is not actually a scroll - instead of a spiral, it is formed of concentric circles.
+This is a common feature of 18th century harps and other instruments, but this harp is unusual in that it is not actually a scroll; instead of a spiral, it is formed of concentric circles.

 The forepillar of the harp is very elegantly shaped with a cut-away inner edge, giving the pillar a very subtle T-formation.
 The front of the pillar is not parallel-sided, but swells gently out to its widest point about three-quarters of the way up.